alextorres94/removeAdsBlocker/README.md

-#  Remove the ELPAÍS.com ADS blocker
+#  Remove the blocker the ADS blocker

+# Current newspapers
++ elpais.com

-Feel free to improve this chrome extension or add more newspapers ads blocker
+Feel free to add more newspapers blocker the ads blocker